Skip to content

 Alternatively, uv build <SRC> will build the package in the specified directory, while uv build --package <PACKAGE> will build the specified package within the current workspace.

-Publishing your package#
+Publishing your package

-Publish your package with twine:
+Publish your package with uv publish:

-Installing your package#
+Installing your package

 Test that the package can be installed and imported with uv run: